App Size Optimization#

 Reusing Resources#

-You can add separate resources for variants of an image, such as a version of the same image with a different hue, shadow settings, or rotation.
+You can add separate resources for variants of an image, such as versions of the same image with different hues, shadow settings, or rotations.
 However, we recommend reusing the same set of resources and customizing them at runtime as needed.

 <?xml version="1.0" encoding="utf-8"?>